-This option sets the relay in the CLOSED position when the panel voltage rises above the chosen "Panel high voltage" setting, and sets the relay in the OPEN position when the panel voltage falls below the chosen "Clear panel high voltage" setting.
+This option switches the relay ON when the panel voltage rises above the chosen "Panel high voltage" setting, and switches the relay OFF when the panel voltage falls below the chosen "Clear panel high voltage" setting.
 Ensure, of course, that the "Panel high voltage" setting is greater than the "Clear panel high voltage" setting.
 These settings must never exceed the maximum voltage-rating allowed by your MPPT charger.